Frequently Asked Questions

 Ongoing: Compound growth as more content gets indexed and cited

-Results depend on your starting point, competitive landscape, and execution speed.
+Results depend on your starting point, competitive environment, and execution speed.
 But the Faros AI case shows significant improvement is possible in weeks, not months.

 Consider what happens when a buyer asks ChatGPT about your category: